STMicroelectronics/STM32DDRFW-UTIL/README.md

 ```

 You can also use print or save commands to get all registers.
 The command save will output formatted DDR register values to be copied directly in the DDR configuration file:

 ```
 ----------------------------TERMINAL----------------------------
 DDR>save

 /* DDR REG VALUES TO BE SAVED */
-#define DDR_MEM_NAME  "DDR3-1066 bin F 1x4Gb 533MHz v1.53"
+#define DDR_MEM_NAME  "DDR4 2x16Gbits 2x16bits 1200MHz"
-#define DDR_MEM_SPEED 533000
+#define DDR_MEM_SPEED 1200000
-#define DDR_MEM_SIZE  0x20000000
+#define DDR_MEM_SIZE  0x100000000

 /* ctl.static */
-#define DDR_MSTR 0x00040401
+#define DDR_MSTR 0x01040010
-#define DDR_MRCTRL0 0x00000010
+#define DDR_MRCTRL0 0x00000030
 ...
 ----------------------------------------------------------------
 ```

 #### 2.3.2 Using STM32CubeMX
-The exact same operations can be executed using the graphical user interface provided by DDR Tool in STM32CubeMX (See *§3.2.5 DDR Test Suite* for more details)
+The exact same operations can be executed using the graphical user interface provided by DDR Tool in STM32CubeMX (See *§3.2.5 DDR Test Suite* for more details):

 - Within STM32CubeIDE:
-   - Launch the debug session as indicated in *§2.2.3 Launch project*
+   - Launch the debug session as indicated in *§2.2.4 Launch project*
 - Within STM32CubeMX DDR Test Suite:
    - uncheck “SYSRAM Loading” box
    - DDR interactive connection Select & Connect on the UART of utilities-DDR (by default ST-Link UART on ST boards)
    - run DDR Tests

 You can watch DDR video tutorial in STM32CubeMX for more information (Help/Tutorial Videos/DDR Tuning Tests).

-### 2.4 How to use binaries from STM32DDRFW-UTIL package
-Signed binaries (containing STM32 header) are provided in STM32DDRFW-UTIL for each supported ST boards.
-This will allow the user to launch DDR Tool directly from SD Card.
-- Copy the signed firmware binary you want to launch at offset 0x10000 (Section 128) on your SD card (using *HxD* tool for example).
-- Take the SD Card and insert it in SDMMC1 instance of the platform.
-- Set the boot pins of your board in « Boot from SD » mode (See *§2.1 Hardware connections*).
-- Open a terminal.
-Reset the board and check DDR prompt on UART.
-- Then you will be able to use the DDR Tool as described in *§2.3 How to use STM32DDRFW-UTIL functionalities*.

-You can also flash these binaries into SYSRAM using STM32CubeProgrammer in command line or through STM32CubeMX (See *§3.1 STM32CubeProgrammer* for more details).

-***Note:***

-*If you need to modify the source code, you can use the ‘signed’ project to generate a new binary containing STM32 header or you can use the default project and sign the output binary using Signing Tool in STM32CubeProgrammer (See §3.1.2 Signing tool).*

 ## 3 Interaction with STM32CubeProgrammer and STM32CubeMX